vladcc/blocks/readme.txt

 of some kind.
 This tool takes advantage of this.
 For example:

 ./blocks.bin -n while ./block_parser.cpp -l
-will print all the while loops from its own source file with their line numbers
+will print all the while loops from its own source file with their line numbers,

+./blocks.bin -n while ./block_parser.cpp -l -r 'has_input()'
+will print all while loops which call the function has_input(),

+./blocks.bin -n while ./block_parser.cpp -l -r 'has_input()' -R OPEN
+will print all while loops which call has_input() and do not use the constant OPEN in their body,

 and